How to Create a Strong Brand Name

 • Whom do you want to help?

-• What’s your brand personality?
+• What’s your unique brand positioning?

 2. Narrow the list down until you have 5-10 names left.

-3. Perform a quick search to see which of the names are available as URLs and social media handles.
+3. Perform a quick search to see which names are available as URLs and social media handles.
 If a name you like is unavailable, you can be creative with it.
 Try other domains (brandname.love) or weare[brand name].com etc.

 4. Ask a few people how they feel about the names you came up with.
 But be careful when interpreting their feedback.
 A new name has yet to grow its meaning.
 When the Nike founder decided on the name Nike, this is what he initially had to say[2]: